-Virtual reality vs augmented reality are two terms that get compared a lot in modern manufacturing.
+Virtual Reality vs Augmented Reality are two terms that get compared a lot in modern manufacturing.
 But what do Virtual Reality (VR) and Augmented Reality (AR) mean?
 And what are the areas of application for VR and AR?
-These are just a few questions that many ask about the current state of visualization, luckily for you, we’ve got the answers you need!
+These are just a few questions that many ask about the current state of visualization.

-Immersive experiences are becoming more and more common in modern visualization.
-It is possible to cluster the different technologies and approaches depending on the amount of virtual/digital content that is used for the visualization.
+Immersive experiences are becoming more and more common in modern real-time visualization.
+It is possible to cluster the different technologies and approaches depending on the amount of virtual/digital content that is used.

-Extended Reality (XR) refers to all real and virtual world combinations and is used as an umbrella term for AR, MR, and VR.
+Extended Reality (XR) refers to all real and virtual world combinations.
+It is used as an umbrella term for AR, MR, and VR.

 Virtual Reality for Manufacturers

 Virtual reality is a technology that has been around for some time.
-It is a type of visualization that is completely digital and does not include anything directly captured from the real world anymore.
-On top of the content, the other important characteristic of this approach is that it is experienced by using special head-mounted devices (HMD or Headset) to look at the visualization.
+It is a type of visualization that is completely digital and does not include anything directly captured from the real world.
+It is experienced by using special head-mounted devices (HMD or Headset) to look at the visualization.

-These headsets provide the true impressiveness of this approach.
+These headsets are the true difference makers of this approach.
 By completely changing reality and fully diving into 360° virtual reality.
-Users experience the digital world as “real”.
-It is possible to navigate and move in that digital world and experience everything as if it would real.
+Users experience the digital world as the “real” physical world.
+It is possible to navigate and move in that virtual environment and experience digital elements as if they were real.

 Virtual Reality itself is a spectrum of different variants

 The spectrum of virtual reality has simple VR experiences in a web browser (WebVR) on one end.
 And fully immersive experiences including more senses than just vision, like hearing, on the other.

-Several vendors and technologies are available and in development making the VR landscape a bit unclear.
-A wide range of stationary and mobile systems in different price segments are available.
+Several vendors and technologies are available and in development, making the VR landscape a bit unclear.
+It has made a wide range of stationary and mobile systems in different price segments available.

 Stationary systems provide higher performance and more sensors to increase immersion.
 But the need of connecting a power source and a computer with the headset is of course a restriction.
 Mobile devices are handier since the computer and the power source are integrated but are not suited for every purpose.